Introduction to XBRL: Understanding the Basics

 For example, the International Financial Reporting Standards (IFRS) taxonomy provides a comprehensive set of elements and linkbase for companies reporting under IFRS guidelines.
 Similarly, the US GAAP taxonomy caters to entities reporting under Generally Accepted Accounting Principles in the United States.

-Components of Taxonomy:
+Components of XBRL Taxonomy:

 • Schema: Defines the element structure and properties.